-Understanding the Open House
+Open House NYC

-How to host an Open House in NYC
+How to prepare for an Open House

 The first thing to decide is what the best time and date is for hosting the open house.
 Sunday is the most common day, a legacy of the days when the real estate section of the Sunday newspaper drove most of the traffic.
 You’ll want it to be a time when you can attract the most potential buyers so stick with Sunday from 11-5pm, the most popular time slot.

 The only exception to the Sunday rule is if it falls near a national or religious holiday.
-If that happens you should maybe consider either skipping the weekend or try a weeknight open house.
-After work hours on Tuesday and Wednesday from 6-7pm can work but just know that weekday open houses can be hit and miss.
+If that happens; you should maybe consider either skipping the weekend or try a weeknight open house.
+After work hours on Tuesday and Wednesday from 6-7pm can work but know that weekday open houses can be hit and miss.

 Marketing and advertising

 When it comes to advertising, start with a simple sign.
 Have it not just on the door of your unit but also the doors leading into the building.
-If the building has a doorman make sure you keep him in the loop so he can properly greet and direct any visitors.
+If the building has a doorman make sure you keep him in the loop so he can adequately greet and direct any visitors.

-Most importantly, if you don’t have any online advertising you effectively don’t have any advertising.
+Most importantly, if you don’t have any online advertising, you effectively don’t have any advertising.
 A good listing agent can help you with this and put the word out to other brokers who could be willing to send potential buyers in exchange for a co-brokering commission.

 Last but not least, get the apartment set up for the open house.
-It would really help to hire a staging expert for this.
+It would help to hire a staging expert for this.
 They can recommend what changes are needed that will make the home appeal to the most buyers.

-All clutter and personal items should be stored away so the place looks as neutral as possible.
+All clutter and personal items should be stored away; so the place looks as neutral as possible.
 The whole point of an open house is to help visitors envision what living there would be like.
 It’s hard to do that if you’ve got family photos and other personal items lying around.
 Every room should be deep cleaned and any defects, such as a crack in the wall, should be amended or covered up as a last resort.

-If you can do just this much you should be able to make the most of your open house.
+If you can do just this much, you should be able to make the most of your open house.
 With luck, you’ll get multiple offers that could even lead to a bidding war, more than justifying the expanse of the staging and marketing.

 You may not have given your place’s appearance much thought, but primping goes a long way when it comes to your living space.
-While the list below might seem like menial work right this moment, I can assure you it’s necessary.
+While the list below might seem like universal work right this moment, I can assure you it’s necessary.
 In other words, keep your eyes on the prize –– an asking price offer –– as you check each item off the list and move one step closer to a sale.

-1. Know your buyer
+Know your buyer